 At the beginning of school, all books given to students will be valued as follows: New - Good - Fair - Poor.
 When books are handed in, general evaluations will be made according to the initial evaluation.
-If lost books are found after replaced in library, fine will not be returned.
+If lost books are found after being replaced in the library, the fine will not be returned.
 Suggested fines will be as follows: Includes library books.

-Pocket replacement \$0.25 Ripped pages \$1.00 for every 3 pages Water damage \$2.00 Markings - ink, marker, crayon \$1.00 Cover/binding \$2.00/\$3.00 Damaged barcode \$0.25 Lost book if cost unknown \$5.00 Lost book Cost of replacement Missing pages Cost of replacement Food/beverage damage Cost of replacement
+Pocket replacement \$0.25

+Ripped pages \$1.00 for every 3 pages

+Water damage \$2.00

+Markings - ink, marker, crayon \$1.00

+Cover/binding \$2.00/\$3.00

+Damaged barcode \$0.25

+Lost book if cost unknown \$5.00

+Lost book Cost of replacement

+Missing pages Cost of replacement

+Food/beverage damage Cost of replacement

-Cost of replacement
+Chromebook Cost of replacement